software-mansion/starknet.py/README.md

 ### Account setup

-To start interacting with Starknet you need to have an account.
-Using the starknet.py you can create a new account or load an existing one.
-You can also create an account using [sncast](https://foundry-rs.github.io/starknet-foundry/starknet/index.html) tool - it automatically saves the account in the file.
+To begin using Starknet, you need an account.
+With starknet.py, you can either [set up a new account](https://starknetpy.readthedocs.io/en/latest/account_creation.html) or access an existing one.

-You can read about account creation using starknet.py [here](https://starknetpy.readthedocs.io/en/latest/account_creation.html#account-creation)
+Additionally, you can use the [sncast](https://foundry-rs.github.io/starknet-foundry/starknet/index.html) tool to create an account, which will automatically be saved to a file.

+For more information on how to create an account with `starknet.py`, refer to this [guide](https://starknetpy.readthedocs.io/en/latest/account_creation.html#account-creation).

 ```python
 from starknet_py.net.full_node_client import FullNodeClient
 from starknet_py.net.account.account import Account